PART 36: QUESTION EVERYTHING

 Frank nearly dropped the phone, Shady’s response had been so cavalier.
-“Prove it!” he demanded.
+“I’ll need proof,” he demanded.

 “I’m trying to parse the fact that you’re saying someone I know is DEAD,” Frank sniped.
-He got a sigh in response.
+He got another sigh in response.

 Okay, where to go with this?
 Well, if this guy could effect changes like making Frank scratch his nose, surely he could convince the police without Frank’s help.
 So why hadn’t he?

 “Second question,” Frank said.
 “Since you can seemingly force your will onto people, why even give me the option here?”